 4 Potatoes, peeled and quartered

-2 Carrots peeled
+2 Carrots peeled and chopped

 1 tin of chickpeas, rinsed and drained